Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-5.md

 maximum' [] = error "No maximum of empty list"
 ```

-Next, you would have to handle the case where there\'s one element:
+Next, you would have to handle the case where there's one element:

 ```hs
 maximum' [x] = x